 Pros of a Tankless Water Heater

-A steady stream of hot water: As long as people use hot water consecutively instead of all at the same time you can enjoy a steady stream of hot water as you aren’t depending on a reserve of hot water that will eventually run out.
+- A steady stream of hot water: As long as people use hot water consecutively instead of all at the same time they can enjoy a steady stream of hot water as they aren’t depending on a reserve of hot water that will eventually run out.

 Cons of a Tankless Water Heater